-Sharing layers, maps, and projects
+Share layers, maps, and projects

 Use a shared chart

-After adding or opening the shared layer, map, or project in ArcGIS Pro, you can find which layers have an associated chart by switching to the List By Charts tab in the Contents pane.
+After adding or opening the shared layer, map, or project in ArcGIS Pro, you can find the layers that have an associated chart by switching to the List By Charts tab in the Contents pane.
 You can open the shared chart and interact and manage it in the same manner as other charts.

 Other ways to share a chart